TMJ Disorder/Splint Therapy

 When the issue is the over-working of the jaw, lifestyle modifications such as a temporary diet of softer foods and stress-reducing activities may provide sufficient resolution.
 Bruxism is a chronic habit that often responds well to splint therapy.
 This treatment involves wearing a custom-fit bite appliance at night to minimize the force applied in clenching.
 Reducing the force placed on the jaw, the customized splint eases stress on the temporomandibular joints, thus effectively resolving many of the uncomfortable side effects of dysfunction.

-Dr. Smith, Dr. Viola and Dr. Whitcomb have decades of experience in patient care.
+Dr. Smith and Dr. Byer have decades of experience in patient care.
 In our office, priority is placed on personal attention.
 To consult with a skilled dental team about TMJ disorder and splint therapy, call Nashua Cosmetic and Restorative Dentistry, P.L.L.C. today.